Sinking of Japan: Plot

-In 1995, Submersible pilot Toshio Onodera wakes up pinned inside his car in Numazu, Shizuoka Prefecture, after an earthquake wreaked havoc in the city and nearby Suruga Bay.
-As an aftershock triggers an explosion, a rescue helicopter led by Reiko Abe saves him and a young girl named Misaki while a nearby mountain (possibly Mount Fuji) erupts.
+Submersible pilot Toshio Onodera wakes up pinned inside his car in Numazu following an earthquake.
+As an aftershock triggers an explosion, a rescue helicopter led by Reiko Abe saves him and a young girl named Misaki while a nearby volcano erupts.
+Reiko's family takes in Misaki as her injured mother dies.

-The 1990's have now passed: In Tokyo, geologists and volcanologists around the world become concerned about Japan; one predicts that the archipelagic nation will sink within 40 years.
-Japanese geoscientist Yusuke Tadokoro doubts the prediction and analyzes rocks in Kyushu, Hokkaido and Mangaia of the Cook Islands, where he hypothesizes that the rock came from the ancient continent of Japan after it split from Pangaea.
-Tadokoro realizes Japan will sink in 338.54 days instead of the original 40-year estimate.
-Tadokoro reports his theory to the Cabinet, recommending immediate action, but none of the ministers are convinced.
+Following the earthquake, a scientist warns the Japanese government that the nation will sink within 40 years.
+Geoscientist Yusuke Tadokoro doubts the prediction and analyzes rocks in Kyushu, Hokkaido, and Mangaia in the Cook Islands, where he hypothesizes that the rock came from the ancient continent of Japan after it split from Pangaea.
+Tadokoro realizes Japan will sink in 338.54 days instead and reports his theory to the Cabinet, recommending immediate action, but none of the ministers are convinced.
 He is ejected from the chamber, but not before he angrily explains to everyone how Japan will sink, with the destruction of the Fossa Magna and the eruption of Mount Fuji as the climax.

-The next day, Prime Minister Yamamoto flies to China to make arrangements for the impending resettlement of Japanese refugees and appoints a close colleague, Saori Takamori, as disaster management minister.
-Tadokoro's predictions come to light as the Daisetsuzan Volcanic Group in Hokkaido bursts, followed by Mount Aso in Kyushu.
-The eruption destroys Yamamoto's plane alongside Kumamoto City.
+The next day, Prime Minister Yamamoto flies to China to make arrangements for the impending resettlement of Japanese refugees and appoints a close colleague, Tadakoro's ex-wife, Saori Takamori, as disaster management minister.
+Tadokoro's predictions come to light as the Daisetsuzan Volcanic Group in Hokkaido erupts, followed by Mount Aso in Kyushu.
+The eruption of Aso destroys Kumamoto and shoots Yamamoto's plane out of the sky, killing him.

-As Takamori panics when she finds out about the Prime Minister's death, volcanic eruptions, earthquakes, and tsunamis rock Japan, starting from southwest to northeast.
+Over the following months, volcanic eruptions, earthquakes, and tsunamis devastate Japan.
 When the economy collapses, the government declares a state of emergency but acting Prime Minister Kyosuke Nozaki announces that the nation will take five years to sink.
-Because of Nozaki's indifference to the situation, Takamori runs to Tadokoro's laboratory, where he proposes using experimental N2 explosives drilled into the crust to separate the land from the megalith pulling it down.
-The minister, who is actually Tadokoro's ex-wife, calls for help from drillships around the world.
-Meanwhile, Hakodate City has been inundated by a massive tsunami.
+Because of Nozaki's indifference to the situation, Takamori runs to Tadokoro's laboratory, where he proposes using experimental "N2" explosives drilled into the crust to separate the land from the megalith pulling it down.
+The minister calls for help from drillships around the world, with Chikyū being selected as the vessel of choice.

-Misaki, Reiko's family, and the rest of Tokyo's population are evacuated.
-Onodera confesses his true feelings for Reiko and wants her to go to England with him.
-A powerful aftershock strikes the Kansai region, killing thousands of people.